anoma/nspec/docs/arch/node/engines/local_time_series_storage_behaviour.juvix.md

 Messages to be sent
 : A `RecordDataTSStorageDBResponse` message indicating success/failure.
-: A `DataChangedTSStorageDB` notification if successful.
+: Several `DataChangedTSStorageDB` messages to those interested engines, if successful.

 Engines to be spawned
 : No engine is created by this action.